 In 2009, 12 states were producing public high school feedback reports on how graduates fared in postsecondary.

 In 2014, this number increased to 41 states.

-education, especially in underserved communities, should have access to quality information to support students.
+Everyone with a stake in education, especially in underserved communities, should have access to quality information to support students.